 Consultee Response Parish Council Neither objecting nor supporting - comments that the scheme should deliver 40% affordable homes on the site given the low level provided on the main development.
-At the time of compiling this report, no comments had been received in response to the amended plan consultation.
-A verbal update will be provided if comments are received.
+No comments have been received in response to the amended plan consultation.
 Lancashire County Council Local Highway Authority (LHA) No objection and confirms that the junction geometry is acceptable and the internal road is suitable to accommodate refuse vehicles.
-At the time of compiling this report, no comments had been received in response to the amended plan consultation.
-A verbal update will be provided if comments are received.
-Lancashire County Council School Planning Team No objection subject to an Education Contribution towards 1 primary school place to the sum of £16,749.96.
-If the contribution is not secured, the County Council School Planning Team object to the proposal on the grounds the proposal would be unsustainable.
+Lancashire County No objection subject to an Education Contribution towards 1 primary school place Council School Planning Team to the sum of £16,749.96 towards Caton Community Primary School and/or Nether Kellet Primary School.
+If the contribution is not secured, the County Council School

-At the time of compiling this report, no comments had been received in response to the amended plan consultation.
-A verbal update will be provided if comments are received.
-Lead Local Flood Objection on the basis that the information presented does not evidence the site Authority can adequately drain by infiltration or that there is a suitable, alternative drainage Additionty solution.
-At the time of compiling this report, no comments had been received in response to the amended plan consultation.
-A verbal update will be provided if comments are received.
-United Utilities No objection subject to conditions requiring the development to be carried out with the submitted drainage details.
-At the time of compiling this report, no comments had been received in response to the amended plan consultation.
-A verbal update will be provided if comments are received.
-Environmental No objection subject to unforeseen land contamination condition.
-Health Service HSE HSE advises no interest in the development as it lies outside the consultation zones of the gas pipeline.
+Planning Team object to the proposal on the grounds the proposal would be 1 unsustainable.
+Lead Local Flood No objection subject to the following conditions: Authority Construction Method Statement to manage surface water during construction Detailed surface water scheme limiting the pass flow rates to the surface water system to that of the original approved scheme (for 60 dwellings) Drainage maintenance and verification of implemented scheme United Utilities No objection provided the whole surface water drainage strategy can accommodate the additional development.
+NB: United Utilities have confirmed no objections to the development from a water supply perspective.
+Environmental No objection subject to unforeseen land contamination condition and confirmation Health Service that noise from the overhead powerlines is unlikely to lead to adverse effects to affect the amenity of future occupants of the development.
+HSE HSE advises no interest in the development as it lies outside the consultation zones I III of the gas pipeline.
 Shell UK No objection - comments that the proposed works will not affect the Shell pipeline.
+Onen ork The objection comments that the proposed works will not affect the orien pipeline.
 Cadent Gas Referral to the Land and Development Asset Protection Team due to proximity to National Grid Transmission assets and National Gas Transmission Pipelines.
-National Grid Plant Following consideration of additional information in relation to the proximity of the Protection Team development to the overhead power lines, National Grid no longer object to the 1 Totootion Touri development.
-At the time of compiling this report, no comments had been received in response to the amended plan consultation.
-A verbal update will be provided if comments are received.
+National Grid Plant Following consideration of additional information in relation to the proximity of the Protection Team development to the overhead power lines, and amendments to the development, National Grid no longer object to the development.
 Lancashire Fire and No objection - standing advice in relation to Building Regulations.
-Rescue Service The objection standing davide in relation to ballating regulations.
-Planning Policy Comments submitted expressing concern over the level of affordable housing Team proposed and failure to comply with the Nationally Described Space Standards.
-Arboricultural No objection but comments on the extent of planting in the ecology buffer zone Officer and recommends woodland planting in the whole area.
-Officer At the time of compiling this report, no comments had been received in response to the amended plan consultation.
-A verbal update will be provided if comments are received.
-Greater Manchester No objection subject to the following conditions: Ecology Unit Implementation of landscaping (GMEU) Survey for invasive species and dust control measures.
-Details of external lighting GMEU also request additional bird and bat boxes.
-At the time of compiling this report, no comments had been received in response to the amended plan consultation.
-A verbal update will be provided if comments are received.
-Lancashire County At the time of compiling this report no comments received.
-Council Public Rights of Way Officer Ramblers At the time of compiling this report no comments received.
+Rescue Service Planning Policy Comments submitted expressing concern over the level of affordable housing Team proposed and failure to comply with the Nationally Described Space Standards.
+Arboricultural Following amendments to the planning schedule/landscaping, no objection subject Officer to the following condition: Implementation of amended landscaping Greater Manchester No objection subject to the following conditions: Ecology Unit Implementation of amended landscaping (GMEU) Details of external lighting Implementation of bird/bat habitat Lancashire County No comments received.
+Council Public Rights of Way Officer Ramblers No comments received.
 Association Forest of Bowland No comments to make on this application.
 AONB Lancashire No objection - developer should be encouraged to build the dwellings to achieve Constabulary Secured by Design Gold certification.